 - 7.4.2 Continuation Audit These audits are the continuation of a remote or site assessment.
-They are noted with a "B" suffix in the audit scope and may be referred to as a "B Audit". - They can be performed to maintain a "conditional certification" status for an initial application or scope change. - They are used when an erector does not have an active jobsite or unforeseen conditions do not allow for the fabrication shop portion of the audit to be completed. - They do not include audits performed for appeals or complaints. - A continuation audit does not include reviewing CAR effectiveness. - Open CARs cannot be closed out during a continuation audit. - There is no additional cost as it is part of the renewal or initial audit process. - 7.5 All Applicants and Participants have the right to Appeal any decision made by the CRG.
+They are noted as a "B Audit Work" in the Audit Type detail. - They can be performed to maintain a "conditional certification" status for an initial application - or scope change.
+They are used when an erector does not have an active jobsite, or unforeseen conditions do not allow for steel erection, or the fabrication shop portion of the audit to be completed. - They do not include audits performed for appeals or complaints. - A continuation audit can be used to verify the effectiveness of CARs from the audit that is being continued. - Open CARs cannot be closed out during a continuation audit.

+- Additional costs may be incurred by the Participant or Applicant for Continuation Audits. - 7.5 All Applicants and Participants have the right to Appeal any decision made by the CRG.
 The process of Section 9 is to be followed to Appeal a CRG decision. - 7.5.1 All Applicants and Participants have the right to issue a complaint to AISC about any portion of the certification process.
-For complaints made to AISC concerning a certified company by parties involved in the contract, see Section 10 Complaint Process.

-- 7.6 AISC will make information concerning certification status publicly available on its website.
-The information disclosed includes company name, location, company website and phone number, and certifications held. - 7.7 Participants who hold a current valid certificate or conditional certification letter are eligible to use and display the Certified Fabricator or Certified Erector logo, as applicable.
+For complaints made to AISC concerning a certified company by parties involved in the contract, see Section 10 Complaint Process. - 7.6 AISC will publish all companies that hold a current and valid certification on its website.
+The information disclosed includes company name, location, company website and phone number, certifications held, AISC Membership status and AISC Sustainability Partner participation. - 7.7 Participants who hold a current valid certificate or conditional certification letter are eligible to use and display the Certified Fabricator or Certified Erector logo, as applicable.
 The appropriate logos can be found on the Participant's account page on the participant portal. - 7.8 Multiple fabricator/manufacturer certifications and endorsements for the same facility location are included on a single certificate.
-Erector certification and endorsements are included on a single certificate. - 7.9 For Participants and Applicants of the erector certification program, the certificate will cover their regional office(s) or operation(s) only if all of the following conditions are met: - The regional office(s) or operation(s) is doing business under the same company name. - The Executive Management is the same as for the main office. - The same Quality Management System was audited for the main office and project site.
+Erector certification and endorsements are included on a single certificate. - 7.9 For Participants and Applicants of the erector certification program, the certificate will cover their regional office(s) or operation(s) only if all of the following conditions are met: - The regional office(s) or operation(s) is doing business under the same company name. - The Executive Management is the same as for the main office. - The same Quality Management Systems were audited for the main office and project site.

-Regional offices will not be listed on the AISC Certified Company directory nor will we grant additional certificates for regional offices or list them on your main office certificate.
+Regional offices will not be listed on the AISC Certified Company directory nor will AISC grant additional certificates for regional offices or list them on your main office certificate.

-- 7.10 The Certificate contains the following information: - Name of the company holding the certification - Address of the certified facility, which is the address where the audit occurs (for Erectors, this is the address of the corporate office) - Listing of the certification(s) and endorsement(s) held - Date certificate was issued - Date certificate expires - Signature of the AISC officer - Certification Number
+- 7.10 The Certificate contains the following information:

+- Name of the company holding the certification

+- Address of the certified facility, which is the address where the audit occurs (for Erectors, this

+is the address of the corporate office)

+- Listing of the certification(s) and endorsement(s) held

+- Date certificate was issued

+- Date certificate expires

+- Signature of the AISC officer

+- Certification Number